Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 {% img /images/koch-curve.gif %}

-BPP is a pattern language that enables a [product team](http://luxr.co/10_principles_of_lean_user_experience#who_is_involved) to efficiently define, budget and prioritise a roadmap or backlog.
+BPP is a pattern language based on BDD that enables a [product team](http://luxr.co/10_principles_of_lean_user_experience#who_is_involved) to efficiently define, budget and prioritise a roadmap or backlog.
 It's also a way to answer some questions Agile has traditionally avoided:

-* How do we know this backlog is an MVP?
-* How much do these alternatives cost?
+* How much will a set of features cost?
+* How do we trade off different feature sets?
-* How do we know we're ready to ship?
+* How do we know a feature is ready to ship?

 <!-- more -->

+Agile works as a hill-climbing algorithm.
+It continously integrates little stories into a release, and it's perfectly happy to climb a molehill of value when there's an Everest right next door.

 * toc
 {:toc}

-Agile works as a hill-climbing algorithm.
-It continously integrates little stories into a release, and it's perfectly happy to climb a molehill of value when there's an Everest right next door.

 Small projects look to a good product owner to find their Everest, but at scale, with portfolios of programs of projects, misalignment is easy and ROI is combinatorially